joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 ---

-Two things I have yet to receive
+Two things I have yet to receive in 2024
-1. My newcomers lunch from my church
+1. My newcomers lunch from my home church
 2. My GaTech t-shirt from both 2023 and 2024

+Regardless, I would highly recommend OMSA to anyone who wants to learn Data Science.
+OMSA is an affordable course with a very flexible schedule.
+Additionally, the instruction is fantastic.